Amruthakantipudi/Early-Identification-of-dysgraphia-using-image-processing/README.md

 # Early-Identification-of-dysgraphia-using-image-processing

-📌 Project Description
+# 📌 Project Description
-Dysgraphia is a neurological learning disability that affects handwriting and fine motor skills.
+* Dysgraphia is a neurological learning disability that affects handwriting and fine motor skills.
 Early detection is crucial for providing support to affected individuals.

-This project automates the classification of handwriting samples into:
+* This project automates the classification of handwriting samples into:

- Normal (Label: 0)
+ * Normal (Label: 0)

-Dysgraphia (Reversal) (Label: 1)
+* Dysgraphia (Reversal) (Label: 1)

-The model is trained using extracted image features and predicts whether a handwriting sample shows signs of dysgraphia.
+* The model is trained using extracted image features and predicts whether a handwriting sample shows signs of dysgraphia.

-📁 Dataset Structure
+# 📁 Dataset Structure
-Your dataset should consist of images organized into two folders:
+* Dataset  consist of images organized into two folders:
-/Normal       → Contains normal handwriting samples /Reversal     → Contains samples with reversal errors (Dysgraphia indicator) Each folder can contain subfolders or be a direct collection of .png, .jpg, etc.
+* /Normal       → Contains normal handwriting samples
+* /Reversal     → Contains samples with reversal errors (Dysgraphia indicator)
+* Each folder can contain subfolders or be a direct collection of .png, .jpg, etc.

-🧪 Features Extracted from Images
+# 🧪 Features Extracted from Images
-For each image:
+* For each image:

-Mean intensity – Average pixel brightness (grayscale)
+* Mean intensity – Average pixel brightness (grayscale)

-Standard deviation – Contrast level
+*  deviation – Contrast level

-Edge count – Number of detected edges (Canny edge detection)
+* Edge count – Number of detected edges (Canny edge detection)

-These features are used to train the AdaBoost classifier.
+* These features are used to train the AdaBoost classifier.

-🛠️ Technologies Used
+# 🛠️ Technologies Used
-Python 3.x
+* Python 3.x

-OpenCV
+* OpenCV

-NumPy
+* NumPy

-Scikit-learn (AdaBoostClassifier)
+* Scikit-learn (AdaBoostClassifier)

-Matplotlib
+* Matplotlib

-Joblib (for model saving/loading)
+* Joblib (for model saving/loading)

-Google Colab or Jupyter (recommended)
+* Google Colab

-🚀 How to Run
+# 🚀 How to Run

 1. Model Training
-Modify the paths to your dataset in the script.
+* Modify the paths to your dataset in the script.

-Run the script to:
+* Run the script to:

-Extract features
+* Extract features

-Train AdaBoost classifier
+* Train AdaBoost classifier

-Display accuracy and confusion matrix
+* Display accuracy and confusion matrix

-Save the trained model as .pkl
+* Save the trained model as .pkl

 2. Testing on a New Image
-Load the saved model
+* Load the saved model

-Upload a handwriting image sample
+* Upload a handwriting image sample

-Extract features and make prediction
+* Extract features and make prediction

-Display the prediction result with the image
+* Display the prediction result with the image

-📊 Output Example
+# 📊 Output Example
-Training accuracy printed
+* Training accuracy printed

-Confusion matrix visualized
+* Confusion matrix visualized

-Bar chart for model accuracy
+* Bar chart for model accuracy

-Image preview with title: Predicted: Normal or Predicted: Dysgraphia
+* Image preview with title: Predicted: Normal or Predicted: Dysgraphia

-💡 Use Cases and Benefits
+# 💡 Use Cases and Benefits
-Early screening tool in schools or clinics
+* Early screening tool in schools or clinics

-Can be used in mobile apps for parental assessment
+* Can be used in mobile apps for parental assessment

-Promotes awareness and early intervention for learning disabilities
+* Promotes awareness and early intervention for learning disabilities

-Valuable for education researchers and special educators
+* Valuable for education researchers and special educators

-✅ Future Improvements
+# ✅ Future Improvements
-1.Use deep learning models (e.g., CNNs) for better accuracy
+* Use deep learning models for better accuracy

-2.Expand dataset for generalization
+* Expand dataset for generalization

-3.Improve feature extraction (slant, spacing, pressure analysis)
+* Improve feature extraction (slant, spacing, pressure analysis)